You are here: Home page > Transportation > Electric cars

 Performance

 Size is no obstacle for electric power either.
 Diesel-electric trains (in which diesel engines power electric motors that provide the traction) have been around for years.
-In November 2014, truck manufacturer BelAZ announced a super-powerful new 500-tonne diesel-electric mining truck in which four giant AC motors are powered by two 16-cylinder diesel engines.
+In Belarus, giant truck manufacturer BelAZ has been spent the last decade or so developing a series of vast diesel-electric mining trucks, in which four giant AC motors are powered by two 16-cylinder diesel engines.
+These are among the world's biggest haul trucks.
+If you can use electric power for trucks like this, you can probably use it for anything!

 Maintenance

 Maintenance is also less of a chore, because electric cars are generally simpler than gasoline ones.
-According to a 2012 report by the Institute of Automobile Economics, electric vehicles cost about a third less to maintain than equivalent gas or diesel cars.
+According to a report by the Institute of Automobile Economics, electric vehicles cost about a third less to maintain than equivalent gas or diesel cars.
+A team from Argonne National Laboratory found an even bigger difference: electric cars cost 40 percent less to maintain.
 Why?
 An electric motor is an inherently simpler bit of kit than a gasoline engine with far fewer moving parts to wear out; if it uses no transmission or gearbox, that makes the entire car simpler still.
 Even the brakes last longer, since regenerative braking means you need to use the conventional (frictional) brake pads much less than in an ordinary car.
 On the other hand, some of the technology used in electric cars is relatively untested, which means it could be more prone to early failure even if it is, paradoxically, simpler and theoretically more reliable in the long run.

 What's bad?